kwheelan/NCAR-Downscaling/readMe.txt

 Katrina Wheelan, August 2019

-This is a repository with the scripts and output data from the 2019 summer SIParCS project on statistical downscaling.
+This is a repository with the scripts and output data from the 2019 summer SIParCS project on statistical downscaling using machine learning.
+The three models (linear, random forest, and convolutional neural network) each have precipitation predictions as well as the scripts and data used to train the models.

 Folders in this repository: